|Bid||123.04 x 1800|

-Okta's (OKTA) second-quarter fiscal 2020 results benefit from new customer additions and growing international momentum driven by increasing adoption of Identity solutions.
+Okta's (OKTA) third-quarter fiscal 2020 results benefit from new customer additions and growing international momentum driven by increasing adoption of Identity solutions.

-Okta's (OKTA) continued investments are expected to keep second-quarter fiscal 2020 margin under pressure despite increasing adoption of Identity solutions.
+Okta's (OKTA) continued investments are expected to have kept third-quarter fiscal 2020 margin under pressure despite higher adoption of Identity solutions.